Fear of floating

-Fear of floating refers to situations where a country prefers a fixed exchange rate to a floating exchange rate regime.
-This is more relevant in emerging economies, especially when they suffered from financial crisis in last two decades.
+Fear of floating is the hesitancy of a country to follow a floating exchange rate regime, rather than a fixed exchange rate.
+This is more relevant in emerging economies, especially when they suffered from financial crisis in the last two decades.
 In foreign exchange markets of the emerging market economies, there is evidence showing that countries who claim they are floating their currency, are actually reluctant to let the nominal exchange rate fluctuate in response to macroeconomic shocks.
 In the literature, this is first convincingly documented by Calvo and Reinhart with "fear of floating" as the title of one of their papers in 2000.
 Since then, this widespread phenomenon of reluctance to adjust exchange rates in emerging markets is usually called "fear of floating".
 Most of the studies on "fear of floating" are closely related to literature on costs and benefits of different exchange rate regimes.

 Floating vs. Fixed exchange rate

 To understand the benefits and costs of floating a currency, we need to make a simple comparison between a floating exchange rate and a fixed (or pegged) exchange rate.
 A floating exchange rate refers to the situation when the currency's value is allowed to fluctuate according to the foreign exchange market.
 The value of this currency is determined by the supply and demand shocks in the market of the currency (foreign exchange market).
 Most of the countries adopting the free, floating exchange rate regimes (floaters) are developed small open economies, such as Canada, Australia, Sweden.

 The basic debate between fixed and floating exchange rate regimes is mentioned in most principle of macroeconomics textbooks, where the Mundell–Fleming model is presented to explain the exchange rate regimes.
 Three, potentially desirable policies, are called "impossible trinity" because a country could not achieve all three at the same time.